tuplejump/calliope/start-with-sql.md

 ##Programatically loading Cassandra Tables

-Sometimes you may need to connect to different Casssandra clusters or need access tto the underlying SchemaRDD.
-For this purpose, Calliope's SQL Context provides the cassandraTable method with some alternate signatures, including one where you can provide host, port, keyspace, table, username and password.
+Sometimes you may need to connect to different Cassandra clusters or need access to the underlying SchemaRDD.
+For this purpose, Calliope's SQL Context provides the *cassandraTable* method with some alternate signatures, including one where you can provide host, port, keyspace, table, username and password.

 ```scala